 Part 2 of the Public Administration Act 2004 establishes public sector values and employment principles to be applied by all Victorian public sector bodies.
 The employment principles underpin employment processes which apply to the Victorian public sector, which includes employees in the teaching service.
-Information regarding the employment principles, standards and associated guidelines is available on HRWeb.
+Information regarding the Victorian Public Sector Employment Principles and Standards and associated guidelines is available on the Schools Policy and Advisory Library.